 - Consider a staycation instead of a traditional vacation

-- Celebrate Halloween and the holiday season more frugally
+- Celebrate the holiday season more frugally

 - DIY projects in your home